ElenaCruz/GettingAndCleaningData/README.md

 6. **STEP 5:** From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
 For this last step, I've chained a `group_by`, to group the filtered data set by Subject and Activity with a `summarise_each`operation, available in the dplyr package, which allows summarizing several columns.
 The function I've used to summarize is `mean`, so I can calculate the average of each variable as requested.

 Finally, I've written the tidy dataset to a .txt file, usign row.name=FALSE, so the file is written as required.

+##How to execute the project:
+1. Save the uncompressed original data file to any folder of your computer (UCI HAR Dataset)
+2. Save `run_analysis.R` in the same folder you have the UCI HAR Dataset folder
+3. Run the `run_analysis.R`script
+4. Verify that the proper `tidyDataset.txt`file has been created